NivenT/RGB/README.md

 ## Known Bugs/Issues
 * Dr. Mario freezes after pressing enter on the title screen
+* Gameboy Color games may have slight graphical bugs
+* There is no sound

 If you find any other problems, please open an Issue.